python/cpython/Doc/library/inspect.rst

    a :meth:`~object.__delete__` method.
 Optionally, they may also have a :meth:`~object.__get__` method.

-   Examples of data descriptors are :func:`properties <property>`, getset descriptors and member descriptors.
-Note that for the latter two (which can be defined only at the C level, in extension modules) more specific tests are available: :func:`isgetsetdescriptor` and :func:`ismemberdescriptor`, respectively.
+   Examples of data descriptors are :func:`properties <property>`, getsets and member descriptors.
+Note that for the latter two (defined only in C extension modules) more specific tests are available: :func:`isgetsetdescriptor` and :func:`ismemberdescriptor`, respectively.

-   Typically, data descriptors have also :attr:`~definition.__name__` and :attr:`!__doc__` attributes (properties, getsets and member descriptors have them), but this is not guaranteed.
+   While data descriptors may have also :attr:`~definition.__name__` and :attr:`!__doc__` attributes (as properties, getsets and member descriptors do), this is not necessarily the case in general.

    .. versionchanged:: 3.8
       Now this function reports objects with only a :meth:`~object.__set__` method